- Feature Links

 - Reduces city property taxes for all property owners.
 Reduction by allowing the voted 3.4 mill Street levy to expire in 2021.
 Reduction of about $101.46 per $100k of home value per year.

 - All persons working in Beavercreek will pay the income tax.
 The income tax will require all persons working in Beavercreek to pay the tax, including those persons who do not live in Beavercreek.
 An estimated 75% of all persons working in Beavercreek are non-residents.
+Residents who work somewhere without an income tax will also pay the tax.

 - Retirement income is exempt.
 This includes pension income, social security benefits, active military pay, intangible income; dividends, interest, capital gains, alimony and child support received and unemployment compensation.